 With the launch of STAGE, HKEX is differentiating itself from other exchanges as the one with an eye to the future that has spotted the profitability of climate change and sustainability having arrived in Asia.
 That’s why it is calling itself a “Sustainable and Green Exchange”.

 The rise and evolution of environmental, social and governance (ESG) reporting by listed companies is evidence of the start of this transition.
 This has forced companies to look at their wider impacts on society and the world.
 Starting on a voluntary basis, ESG reporting is fast-becoming mandatory.
-For example, China now requires its listed companies to disclose environmental information; and HKEX requires ESG disclosures.
+For example, the People’s Republic of China now requires its listed companies to disclose environmental information; and HKEX requires ESG disclosures.

 Companies are issuing green bonds for climate and environmentally-related projects.
 Banks are making green loans to borrowers.
 China is one of the three biggest green bonds issuers alongside the US and France.
 There are now also blue bonds to fund water or ocean-related projects, as well as social and sustainability bonds for human development purposes.